 Requests for paper documents or records are relatively simple –

-- Make sure the document is complete and doesn’t have any yellow stickies on it.
+- Ensure the document is complete and doesn’t have any yellow stickers on it.

 - Figure out who is the best person to talk about the record, if so needed.